 I think this means that even if the changes made to the vaccine-encoded spike did make them safe, it would have been by accident.

 I have seen many fact-checkers claim that this “stabilization into the prefusion conformation” renders the vaccine-encoded spike safe.
 However, (1) can we admit that this was not the original purpose of the stabilization?
 Yes, this change may lead to more neutralizing antibodies, and this is good, but this is not the same as rendering the spike safe.
 (2) To my knowledge no studies were actually conducted to show that these changes rendered the spike safe.

 Unfortunately for us, there seems to be plenty of evidence that spike from the vaccine is not safe.

 I won’t go into the studies that look into the “officially recognized” adverse side effects from the vaccines; these include Guillain-Barré Syndrome, myocarditis, pericarditis, and thrombotic thrombocytopenia.
 These have been discussed elsewhere, in peer reviewed journals.
-I also won’t go into the statistics of adverse events from the vaccines, but you should be aware of Matthew Crawford, a statistician who has made the argument that we are likely grossly underestimating vaccine-induced mortality.
+I also won’t go into the statistics of adverse events from the vaccines, but you should be aware of Mathew Crawford, a statistician who has made the argument that we are likely grossly underestimating vaccine-induced mortality.
 To my knowledge, his arguments have not been refuted, despite there being a $1 million bounty on proving his arguments wrong.